whi-lab/whi-lab.github.io/projects/speaker-accessibility.markdown

 ---
-title: "Smart Assistant Accessibility for Deaf and Hard of Hearing Users"
+title: "Voice Assistant Accessibility for Deaf and Hard of Hearing Users"
 layout: page
 ---